sparkflows/sparkflows-docs/docs/user-guide/web-app/map-table-columns.rst

 Adding Tables Dropdown
 ---------------------

-- If user wants to load tables list data in select component then, can add sql query as `show tables $database;`.
+- Load tables list data in select component by adding sql query in CUSTOM PROPERTIES where KEY will be `query` and VALUE as `show tables $database;`.
 Here, `database` in `$database` is property name of some other component.
 When user select database then, this select option gets load.

    .. figure:: ../../_assets/web-app/map-table-columns/select-tbl.PNG
         :alt: web-app